dusty-learning/es6/classes/README.md

 Yup.
 It's essentially another `this`.
 Yup.
 That's totally what we needed...
 Totatlly...
 What..
 Was... _Sigh_

-Essentially thats a class, it's just a glorified OOP style, that built off of constructors and how they ~~don't~~ work
+Essentially that's a class, it should feel pretty familiar with constructors like before.
+The class's mission in a way was to sort of replace that with a more "official" way of handling it.